 Applicants are considered for admission to the fall term only.
 There is no spring or summer admission.

-We will be accepting applications for the Fall 2021 cohort in late August 2022.
-Please contact us at criminologydept [at] umd.edu if you have any questions or would like to be added to our prospective student list.
+We are accepting Fall 2023 applications.
+Please contact us at criminologydept [at] umd.edu if you have any questions.

 As required by the Graduate School, all application materials below are to be submitted electronically:

 - Graduate Record Examination (GRE) General Test score